 If you use a wheelchair, please let us know before your visit.
 You can notify us of the date and time of your visit by sending an email to email@example.com.
 This will enable us to prepare properly for your visit.
 Wheelchairs are available to loan.
 Unfortunately, since the building is a protected monument, electric wheelchairs cannot not be used in Escher in The Palace due to the capacity limitation of the lift.

 Every visitor aged 13 and older is obliged to wear a face mask.

 A set walking route has been created that lets you visit most of the rooms at the museum.
 We kindly ask you to follow this route.

 Please maintain a distance of 1½ metres from other people at all times.

 We kindly ask that you limit your stay at Escher in The Palace to no more than two hours.

 Due to the interactive nature of the second floor, part of the features may not be enjoyed at this time.
-Once we can guarantee your safety in a responsible manner, we will reopen these interactive features as quickly as possible.

 It is only possible to use the sanitary facilities on arrival and departure.
 The bathrooms are located in the basement.
 Please keep this in mind during your visit.

 The 20 minute film on the life and work of Escher can only be viewed at the museum by a limited number of people at the same time.
 To make sure you do not miss this fantastic film, we recommend watching it before your visit here.